show_page.php1 : db05.jpg

 HISTORY: This fawn was found acutely dyspneic, drooling, unable to fully open its mouth, and with a soft tissue swelling under the jaw that extended to the left mandibular ramus.
 The overall body condition was good.
 The fawn died after two days of antibiotic therapy.
 Necropsy findings included several small abscesses at the base of the tongue, a soft tissue mass filling the cranial larynx, and no bony changes to the jaw.

-HISTOPATHOLOGIC DESCRIPTION: Esophagus and larynx: The esophagus is multifocally ulcerated, and covered by a 2mm thick mat of necrotic eosinophilic cellular and karyorhectic debris, fibrin, necrotic neutrophils, macrophages, hemorrhage, and numerous 1-2um bacilli and filamentous bacteria.
+HISTOPATHOLOGIC DESCRIPTION: Esophagus and larynx: The esophagus and larynx are multifocally ulcerated and covered by a 2mm thick mat of necrotic eosinophilic cellular and karyorrhectic debris, fibrin, necrotic neutrophils, macrophages, hemorrhage, and numerous 1-2um bacilli and filamentous bacteria.
 The inflammation, necrosis, edema and bacteria extend transmurally through the esophageal wall and infiltrate deep into the laryngeal connective tissue and skeletal muscle to the cartilage.
-A focally extensive region of myocytes are shrunken and hypereosinophilic with karyolytic nuclei (necrotic).
+A focally extensive region of myocytes are shrunken (atrophy) and hypereosinophilic with karyolytic nuclei (necrotic).
 In less affected areas myocytes are surrounded and separated by macrophages and neutrophils.
 Multifocally myocytes are swollen and vacuolated (degenerate) or replaced by basophilic granular material (mineral).
 Multifocally blood vessel walls are discontinuous and transmurally disrupted by hypereosinophilic homogenous material (fibrinoid necrosis) or necrotic neutrophils and filamentous bacteria (vasculitis).
 Affected vessels often contain fibrin thrombi.

-MORPHOLOGIC DIAGNOSIS: Esophagus and larynx: Laryngitis and esophagitis, fibrinonecrotic, focally extensive, acute, severe, with fibrinoid vascular necrosis, necrotizing myositis, and myriad bacilli and filamentous bacteria, White-tailed deer (Odocoileus virginianus), cervid.
+MORPHOLOGIC DIAGNOSIS: Esophagus and larynx: Laryngitis and esophagitis, fibrinonecrotic, acute, focally extensive, severe, with fibrinoid vascular necrosis, necrotizing myositis, and numerous extracellular filamentous and bacillary bacteria, White-tailed deer (Odocoileus virginianus), cervid.

 CAUSE: Fusobacterium necrophorum